This post has been sponsored by Susan G. Komen 3-Day®. All opinions are my own.

 How to Train for the Susan G. Komen 3-Day®

-I work out every day at my local group training gym and on my off days I walk outside since the 3-Day takes place outside and not on a treadmill.
-I kind of got started a little late in the game so I’m looking into going on a few group walks that some of the Twin Cities 3-Day teams are coordinating among each other.
+I work out every day at my local group training gym and on my off days I walk outside since the Susan G. Komen 3-Day takes place outside and not on a treadmill.
+I kind of got started a little late in the game so I’m looking into going on a few group walks that some of the Twin Cities Susan G. Komen 3-Day teams are coordinating among each other.

 There’s also a training schedule for you to use as a guide to prepare for the 60 miles.
-They have a 16-Week program and a 24-Week program.
+The Susan G. Komen® have a 16-Week program and a 24-Week program.
 I haven’t got that much time but rest assured I’ve been increasing my mileage slowly according to the guidelines I’ve read on Susan G. Komen®.

 What to Pack for the Susan G. Komen 3-Day®